microsoft/fluentui/packages/react-components/react-motions-preview/stories/CreatePresenceComponent/Collapse/OverrideEnter.stories.md

-Customize enter transition only, using the `enter` override.
+Customize duration and easing for enter transition only, using the `enter` override.